-At Shavington Primary School, we aim to provide children with a broad and enriching art curriculum that develops their skills whilst also encouraging children to explore their own creativity and style.
-We plan our learning in line with National Curriculum objectives.
+At Shavington Primary School, we aim to provide children with a broad and enriching Art and Design curriculum that develops their skills whilst also encouraging children to explore their own creativity and style.
 Our vision is for children to be immersed in and enthusiastic about art by celebrating their artwork and inspiring them through high quality teaching and delivery of the curriculum.
-Whilst at Shavington, children will create final pieces that have been inspired by research of different artists or use techniques from different cultures.
+Whilst at Shavington, children will create final pieces that have been inspired by a research phase of different artists and/or techniques from different cultures and eras.
 They will be creative as they demonstrate their ability to apply new skills and experiment with newly learnt techniques; as well as refine previously leant skills.
-Children will be given opportunities to display their individuality through their application of previously learnt skills and techniques, demonstrating their talents and understanding where their strengths lie.
-Using a topic based curriculum, we are committed to helping children develop skills that are transferable and relevant across the wider curriculum.
+Children will be given opportunities to display their individuality and creativity through research, designing, making and evaluating their work.
+Whilst Art and Design is taught as a discreet subject, we are committed to helping children develop skills that are transferable and relevant across the wider curriculum.

-At Shavington Primary School, we follow the National Curriculum programme of study for Art, with work being taught as part of a topic based, cross curricular approach that can be integrated into learning across different subject areas.
-Using this topic based approach, children can apply their artistic skills to real life scenarios and in other areas of their learning; this giving meaning to their work.
-The main areas for teaching taken from the National Curriculum are; drawing, painting, colour, printing, pattern and form and these are taught multiple times throughout the key stages to ensure children have chance to keep building upon these skills and embedding them.
+At Shavington Primary School, we follow the National Curriculum programme of study for Art and Design; we aim to make learning real and relevant by planning units that are related to and can be integrated into learning across different subject areas (where possible).
+Using this approach, children can apply their artistic skills to real life scenarios and in other areas of their learning; this giving meaning to their work.
+The main areas for teaching taken from the National Curriculum are drawing, painting, colour, printing, pattern and form and these are taught multiple times throughout a child’s school career to ensure that all children have chance to keep building upon these skills and embedding them.
 We research and explore pieces of artwork and famous artists, forming our own opinions through discussion and evaluation; allowing for the introduction and discussions around new vocabulary.
 We then use this to inspire our own artwork and help us to develop new technical skills.
-We foster an environment that allows for risks to be taken, independence to be developed and all work is celebrated.
+We foster an environment that allows for risks to be taken, independence to be developed and all work is celebrated and evaluated.